 Welcome to Bonaire Kids Sea Camp Family Dive Adventure Vacation

-KSC summer family vacation week: July 7th to 14th and Thanksgiving week: November 17th to 24th.
+KSC summer family vacation week: 2018 Thanksgiving week: November 17th to 24th

 The Resort: Buddy Dive Resort is located on the Dutch island of Bonaire and this resort is a family-owned and operated.
 Buddy’s has the casual, relaxed atmosphere you want for a family vacation.
 It is an unspoiled diver’s paradise that offers spectacular sunsets, comfortable family diving, and crystal clear water.